sialbul/music_project/README.md

 * [Setup](#setup)

 ## General info
-This app helps you to find your favorite artist`s album.
+This app helps the user to find their favorite artist`s all albums.
 Search can be made by artist name or album name.
-If user wants to see the album link in Itunes, they can click album name.
+If user wants to see the album with songs in Itunes page, they need to click album name.
 ## Technologies
 Project is created with:
 * Reach Hooks